 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates and changes in these estimates are recorded when known.

-The consolidated financial statements include the accounts of the Company and our wholly owned subsidiaries: Aptevo Research and Development LLC and Aptevo BioTherapeutics LLC (for the period prior to its sale on February 28, 2020).
+The consolidated financial statements include the accounts of the Company and our wholly owned subsidiary, Aptevo Research and Development LLC.
+All intercompany balances and transactions have been eliminated.
 All intercompany balances and transactions have been eliminated.